npacker/purge_queuer_file_urls/README.md

 Out of the box, the invalidation expression for files will be the URL of the file.
 These invalidations will be added to whatever queue plugin is currently active.
 A Purger must be configured to handle invalidations of the appropriate type.
-This module provides several invalidation types:
+This module provides several suitable invalidation type plugins that support likely use-cases.

-- Url (relative)
-- Url (absolute)
-- Url (wildcard, relative)
-- Url (wildcard, absolute)
+## Extending
+The method by which invalidation expressions are generated can be modified or extended by interacting with the ExpressionStrategy plugin system included with this module.
+This allows site developers to control exactly how files are invalidated based on the requirements of their external caching layer.